yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                                  >> OR <<

-                                 If you select 'Absorb UORs', then the FMC will be calculated and provided 'upwards' into any other UORs consuming this row (directly or indirectly)..
+                                 If you select 'Absorb into other UORs', then the FMC will be calculated and provided 'upwards' into any other UORs consuming this row (directly or indirectly)..
                                  Hence, per row, you can 'roll' FMCs upwards..
 This setting is per row.

-                    FMC EXAMPLE:                                             RESULT(default)      RESULT(absorb upwards)
+                   FMC EXAMPLE:                                           DISPLAYED(default)   DISPLAYED(absorb upwards)
-                    - Row1: UOR: 2   accounts: 1.0   FMC +2.0       absorb:    NO      14.0        absorb: YES   11,003
+                   - Row1: UOR: 2+   accounts: 1.0   FMC +2.0       absorb:    NO      14.0        absorb: YES   11,003
-                    - Row2: UOR: 3   accounts: 1.0   FMC *1000.0    absorb:    NO    11,000        absorb: YES   11,000
+                   - Row2: UOR: 3+   accounts: 1.0   FMC *1000.0    absorb:    NO    11,000        absorb: YES   11,000
                    - Row3: UOR: -    accounts: 10.0  no FMC         absorb:    NO      10.0        absorb: NO      10.0

 - Format as %: When ticked then normal currency formatting is disabled and the '%' symbol is appended.